Tips for Updating Outdated Ceiling Fans Inexpensively

 We respect your privacy.
 Unsubscribe at any time.

-As for updating a ceiling fan, yes, it can be done rather easily.
+Updating a ceiling fan can be done rather easily.
 Change the light kit and/or the type of glass and bulbs on the fan.
-Change the finish to nickel, antique brass, polished brass, brown, black, white, silver, and even chrome.
-The big deciding factor in doing this is the cost, as typically the parts total a much higher cost than a new complete ceiling fan!
+Change the finish to nickel, antique brass, polished brass, brown, black, white, silver and even chrome.
+If you plan to make several updates, price them.
+The parts could total a much higher cost than a new complete ceiling fan!

 If you still want to do it, first check the fan out completely to see if it is in good, mechanical condition.
 For example, check the lamp sockets to see if they show signs of over-heating (brittle or discolored).
 These can be a high cost item(s) depending on the type of sockets required.
 Do the same for the fixture wiring throughout (look for black coloring, stiff wiring, etc.).